Windy & Carl: History

 "Hultgren first began recording instrumental guitar drone pieces in 1992, when he self-released a cassette tape named Portal before teaming up with Weber".
 It was later reissued on CD by BaDaBing owner Ben Goldberg.

 Windy & Carl then participated in Darla Records' Bliss Out Series in 1997, contributing the maxi-EP Antarctica.
 That year, they also issued the limited-edition album/maxi-EP A Dream of Blue on U.K. label Ochre Records, with individually painted cover art by Weber (on the 10" vinyl version).
 Depths was released by Kranky in early 1998.

+In 1997, the duo embarked on a European tour with Silver Apples, visiting England, France, Switzerland, Belgium, Germany, Denmark, Norway, Sweden, and the Netherlands.

 In 1999, the couple teamed up with synthesist Greg Gasiorowski to record under the name Five Way Mirror.
 They released a few singles under that moniker, in addition to Transcendence, a 1999 full-length album.
 Consciousness came out on Kranky in 2001.
 The band then went on hiatus (after Weber's mom died), returning with Dream House/ Dedications to Flea in 2005.
 (Flea was their recently deceased dog.)
 There was a singles compilation released in 2001, Introspection, which is 3 CDs of singles, live tracks and previously unreleased recordings.

 In 2006, they released Akimatsuri, a one track (33:16 min) limited album under their label Blue Flea.
 It was recorded at their home between March and October 2006.
 The unique track is made up of 5 subtracks.

 Windy & Carl have been a mainstay of the various Terrastock music festivals.
 In the fall of 2000 they released a CD with The Lothars, titled & Windy & Carl & The Lothars that featured live performances by each band from the San Francisco Terrastock festival as well as a 28-minute collaborative piece recorded at the London Terrastock festival.

 The group has issued several other split recordings as well as a 3-CD box set, Introspection: Singles & Rarities 1993-2000.
 They embarked on a national tour in the summer of 2001 with Landing; the bands released a split tour-only EP to commemorate it.
 A highlight of this tour was being able to perform a private audience show for Sonic Youth.

+In 2007, Windy & Carl joined Mono, Masakatsu Takagi, and Yellow 6 to compose music for the film August Evening, written and directed by Chris Eska.

 October 2008 saw the release of Songs for the Broken Hearted – their 4th album in 11 years for Kranky.
 In December 2008, American webzine Somewhere Cold ranked Songs for the Broken Hearted No. 5 on their 2008 Somewhere Cold Awards Hall of Fame.

-Hultgren and Weber ran a record store in Dearborn, called Stormy Records, until it shut down permanently.

 Windy & Carl's influence can be heard in bands such as Landing, The Sight Below, Kranky labelmates White Rainbow, Growing, and Yume Bitsu.

+After a long hiatus from live performance, they began performing live again in October 2024.

+Stormy Records

+In 1999, Hultgren and Weber started a record store in Dearborn called Stormy Records.
+It shut down in 2021 after 22 years in business.